patemhar/Assignment-Day2/e-commerce/README.md

 - A minimal e-commerce application for browsing products, with Search and filtering.

 Features
-- Product listing and search
+- Product listing
-- Cart management
-- Checkout flow (basic)
+- Search and Filtering

 Quickstart
 - Prerequisites: Node.js and npm